cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started.md

 Cloudify is mainly comprised of three main entities:

 * A Command-Line Interface (The client)
-* A Management Environment (The brain)
+* A Manager (The brain)
 * Agent(s) (The workers)

-This Getting Started section will walk you through bootstrapping a Cloudify Management Environment in an IaaS environment using Cloudify's CLI and installing a sample Cloudify blueprint on it.
+This Getting Started section will walk you through bootstrapping a Cloudify Manager in an IaaS environment using Cloudify's CLI and installing a sample Cloudify blueprint on it.
 Agents will be installed on the provisioned machines.
 Once everything up and and runnning, you will also be able to teardown the entire thing.

 You can choose to bootstrap on one of the following IaaS providers: